drandand/map-reduce/cpp/README.md

 ## Performance testing

 To conduct performance testing, invoke the vec_ops executable and provide 0 or more positive integer values as command line arguments.
-Each positive integer value passed specifies the number of elements in the vectors to use to perform the test.  for instance, passing ```vec_ops 3 4 5``` will perform 3 tests with vector length 3 in the first test, 4 in the second and 5 in the third.
+Each positive integer value passed specifies the number of elements in the vectors to use to perform the test.
+For instance, passing ```vec_ops 3 4 5``` will perform 3 tests with vector length 3 in the first test, 4 in the second and 5 in the third.
 If no numbers are given, it defaults to a single test with 65,536 vector elements.

+Each run will perform the following measurements on each test case posed:

+* Time to initialze the two vectors used in the test
+* Time to compute the angle between the two vectors
+* Time to perform verification that the angle is correct

+It will also show the angle computed between the two vectors in both radians and degrees for both the computation and verification steps.

 Usage is as follows:

 **Windows**